+Add Yahoo as a preferred source to see more of our stories on Google.
 Baffled by four-legged neighbors making a meal out of your garden?
-White-tailed deer, one of New York's most common species of herbivore, can "play a role in shaping the landscape," the state ...
+White-tailed deer, one of New York's most common species of ...

 Hostas are big and beautiful shade-loving perennials.
 They love humidity, making them great plants in regions prone to humid summers.
 But as much as we love a hosta garden, so do deer since they love ...